lpotthast/leptos-keycloak-auth/leptos-keycloak-auth/README.md

 The minimum supported rust version is `1.70.0`

+## Troubleshooting

+Q: My app no longer compiles using an Apple Silicon chip (M1 or upwards) after including this crate.

+A: This crate depends on `jsonwebtoken` which depends on `ring` which needs to compile C code in its build-script.
+   MacOS comes with its own (rather quirky) version of Clang, which often leads to weird issues.
+Make sure to use Clang provided through the `llvm` installation.
+Follow these instructions: https://github.com/briansmith/ring/issues/1824#issuecomment-2059955073

+      brew install llvm

+      echo 'export PATH="/opt/homebrew/opt/llvm/bin:$PATH"' >> ~/.zshrc

 ## Acknowledgements

 The crate was initially based on the fantastic work of [leptos_oidc](https://gitlab.com/kerkmann/leptos_oidc).